shashotoNur/cipher/README.md

 ### `npm run production`

-If you don't have the serve package installed, you will need to run `npm install -g serve` before the above command.\
 Serves the build folder of the react app on localhost.
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.